The hierarchical structure of local unitary invariants: Conclusions

+We have seen that local unitary invariants come in families, related by a tracing operation (Proposition \ref{tracedef}).
+An invariant for $n$-qubit states can be 'lifted' to give invariants of $n+1$-qubit states; when this process is repeated, one gets an exponentially large family of invariants.

+One important family is derived from twirled cumulants.
+These can be shown to be algebraically independent within each $n$-qubit system, and asymptotically the total number of such invariants is half the dimension of the orbit space, $D(n)$.
+For three and four qubits, these invariants are in fact already known \cite{Luque07} -- see (\ref{100}) to (\ref{111}), and (\ref{1000}) to (\ref{1110}) -- but their connection to cumulants seems not to be recognised, nor their relationships to each other through lifting operations.
+Another example is the hyperdeterminant family: for $n=3$, $D_{000}$ in the notation in \cite{Luque07} is the 3-tangle \cite{Coffman00}, and $\langle D_{0004}|D_{0004} \rangle$ and its permutations are lifted 3-tangles.

-\begin{itemize} \item $I_{11}$ attains its maximum of $1/4$ on Bell states, and $I_{110}$ is maximised by $\Psi \otimes \ket{0}$, with $\Psi$ a Bell state.
-We can regard this as an example of monogamy of entanglement \cite{monogamy,Coffman00}, with $I_{110}$ detecting entanglement between the first two systems, which achieves its maximum when they are unentangled with the third system.
-I conjecture that $I_{1^k0}$ is maximised by states of the form $\ket{\mu} \otimes \ket{0}$, where the $k$-qubit state $\ket{\mu}$ maximises $I_{1^k}$.
-Equivalently, $\widehat I_{1^k}(\rho)$ is maximised when $\rho$ is pure.
+Many of the invariants are closely related to separability of states.
+The hyperdeterminant, in its guise as the 3-tangle, is an entanglement measure for mixed states.
+The vanishing of members of the cumulant family can be used to characterise multipartite separability of pure states (see Theorem \ref{separability-criterion}).
+We can also ask which states maximise these invariants.
+For instance, $I_{11}$ attains its maximum for a Bell state, and $I_{111}$ for a GHZ. $I_{110}$ is maximised by $\Psi \otimes \ket{0}$, with $\Psi$ a Bell state.
+We can regard this as an example of monogamy of entanglement \cite{monogamy,Coffman00}, with $I_{110}$ detecting entanglement between the first two systems, and achieving its maximum when they are unentangled with the third system.
+Similarly, one might conjecture that $I_{1^k0}$ is maximised by states of the form $\ket{\mu} \otimes \ket{0}$, where the $k$-qubit state $\ket{\mu}$ maximises $I_{1^k}$.

-\item For 3 qubits, the highest degree invariant in \cite{Sudbery01,Luque07} is $H_{222}$, (equal to $\frac{1}{4}\tau^2$, where $\tau$ is the 3-tangle \cite{Coffman00}) is derived from the covariant $\iota_{111}$ underlying $I_{111}$ by applying what one could call the total transvectant operation $h_{222}=(f,\iota_{111})^{111}$, with an $\Omega$ operation at each index position.
-Can a highest degree invariant always be derived this way, by $h_{2^n}=(f,\iota_{1^n})^{1^n}$?
-In \cite{Luque07}, the highest degree invariant for 4-qubits is defined by $(f,(f,\iota_{0111})^{1011})^{1100}$, but we can replace this by $H_{2222}$ to obtain an algebraically independent set (though not necessarily a Hilbert basis).
-I therefore conjecture that $H_{2^n}$ constitute another family. \end{itemize}